There's a basic question hanging over the future of work that almost no one in power is asking out loud:

 A dignified life must not depend on whether a corporate algorithm still deems you "economically useful."

-5. Worker Voice in Technology Adoption.
+5. Worker Voice in Technology Adoption

 No company should be allowed to automate away jobs without negotiation and consent from workers.
 Period.

-6. Full Employment Guarantee.
+6. Full Employment Guarantee

-If the private sector can’t provide enough jobs because technology has made labor "obsolete," the public sector must step in—with dignified work focused on rebuilding communities, restoring ecosystems, caring for people, and healing what’s broken.
-We can build an economy that finally values the things that don't have a price tag.
-Imagine that?
+If the private sector can't provide enough jobs because technology has made labor "obsolete," the public sector must step in—with dignified work focused on rebuilding communities, restoring ecosystems, caring for people, and healing what's broken.

 Here's the deeper truth: